TAXATION OF ONLINE & DIGITAL TRANSACTIONS-The Chartered Institute of Taxation to Discuss Way Forward

-Th Chartered Institute of Taxation Ghana, will on Thursday 12th November 2020 gather seasoned tax experts in Ghana to discuss the challenges of digital transactions and e-commerce and its effects on Tax and the fiscal policies of Ghana.
-Online transactions has in recent times experience tremendous growth, especially following the Covid-19 pandemic.
-Companies and individuals now offer almost everything one can buy online.
-At both domestic and international level technology is changing work and life in general.
-Online retailer model is a new way of providing online platforms to sell goods or connect buyers and sellers in return for a transaction or placement fee or a commission.
+Th Chartered Institute of Taxation Ghana, will on Thursday 12th November 2020 gather seasoned tax experts in Ghana to discuss the challenges of digital transactions and e-commerce and its effect on Tax and the fiscal policies in Ghana.
+Online transactions have in recent times experience tremendous growth, especially following the Covid-19 pandemic.
+Companies and individuals now offer almost everything one can buy via online.
+At both domestic and international level, technology is changing work and life in general.
+Online retailer models are now the new way of providing online platforms for selling goods or connecting buyers and sellers in return for a transaction or placement fee or a commission.

 Tax Risk Posed by the Digital transactions